kitsuniru/streamed_controller/README.md

           Object nextState) =>
       log('${controller.runtimeType} state updated, new state: $nextState');
 }
 ```

 ### Streams

-`StreamedController` exposes `stateChanges` lazy `Stream<State>` that emits new state to it listeners, basing on Stream API
+`StreamedController` exposes `stateChanges` lazy `Stream<State>` that emits new
+state to it listeners, basing on Stream API In general, you won't have to use
-In general, you won't have to use this stream for rebuilding states or etc, because you have all features from `ChangeNotifier` API
+this stream for rebuilding states or etc, because you have all features from
+`ChangeNotifier` API

 `stateChanges` stream is lazy, which means it doesn't create until first call

 ---

-2023, Archie Iwakura (hot-moms)
+2023, Archie Kitsuniru (kitsuniru)